I Shipped Agentic Resource Discovery on This Site (And a Client Found Me)

 The 4 ways to advertise it

 The spec defines 4 discovery methods.
-I shipped 3 of them plus an HTTP Link header, and skipped the fourth.
+I deployed 3 of them plus an HTTP Link header, and skipped the fourth.

 The well-known file is the main one.
 On top of that, a directive in robots.txt: